rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-java.md

 </pre>

 Note that we declare the queue here, as well.
-Because we might start the receiver before the sender, we want to make sure the queue exists before we try to consume messages from it.
+Because we might start the consumer before the publisher, we want to make sure the queue exists before we try to consume messages from it.

 We're about to tell the server to deliver us the messages from the